This post was last updated on October 20, 2020.

 Moreover, uploading your work to these free image hosting sites means that you can save space on your phone and computer, allowing them to work faster, and your images will be available anytime, from anywhere and any device – so that you can share them more easily with clients or friends.
 And while nothing will ever replace your own online portfolio, these platforms can complement your website with interesting add-ons such as integrated editing tools, online stores or access to a community of shutterbugs.

 Free Image Sharing

 You can compromise on many things in life, but not on your morning coffee and certainly not on having your own photography website.
 Think about it, what’s the first thing you do when you hear about someone?
 That’s right, you ‘google’ them.
 The same goes for potential clients who want to know more about you, or look for a photographer like you.

 When they enter your name or practice on the Internet, they expect to find your own branded outlet.
 Today, it’s considered a paramount indicator of credibility and professionalism.
 And unlike all other free image hosting options, you have full authority over every element of your portfolio, from the design to the content.
 This way, you’re sure to get a result that is truly unique.

 Wix gives you the ability to easily create a complete website.
-Moreover, the Wix Pro Gallery preserves the quality of every picture you upload so your visitors can enjoy your images in a fast and optimal way, on desktop and mobile alike.
+Moreover, the Wix Pro Gallery preserves the quality of every picture you upload so your visitors can enjoy your images, whether its JPEG or PNG, in a fast and optimal way on desktop and mobile.
 Last but not least, you enjoy free web hosting, which means that you can store, share and sell as many images as you’d like – at no cost!
 So, ready to start?
 This step-by-step guide will show you how to create the photography website of your dreams.